-Currently 23 states and territories have their own regulatory programs that apply to both private businesses and government workplaces.
-Some adopt the OSHA rules, and some have stricter requirements and stronger penalties.
+About half of U.S. states have their own regulatory programs that govern workplace safety and health at both private businesses and public sector (state and local government) workplaces.
+Some adopt the federal OSHA rules, and some have stricter requirements and stronger penalties.

-Many businesses claim that safety and health rules are overly complex and difficult to understand.
-As many large and small companies have found out, ignorance is not bliss.
+Many businesses struggle to understand and follow OSHA regulations.
+But as many large and small companies have found out, this is a risky strategy.
 What you don’t know can hurt you.

 The penalty regulations (29 CFR 1903.15) direct OSHA to assess civil penalties on the basis of:

 - The employer's good faith in attempting to comply

 In addition to civil penalties, the following may result in criminal penalties:

 - Willful violations causing death

 - Giving unauthorized, advance notice of an inspection